Washington, D.C., Admission Act: D.C. statehood movement

 Even before the Voting Rights Amendment failed, voters in the District began looking at the statehood option.
 In 1980, voters approved the creation of a constitutional convention to meet and draw up a proposed constitution for a new state, in the same manner as other territories had before their admission as states.
 This was ratified by voters in 1982, with the plan for a state named as "New Columbia".
 This constitution mandates the selection of a shadow congressional delegation of two senators and a representative to lobby Congress for statehood.
-In November 1993, a statehood bill made it to the full House of Representatives for debate and a vote for the first time, where it was defeated by 277–153.
-Since then, a statehood bill was introduced every year without reaching a vote.
+In November 1993, a statehood bill made it to the full House of Representatives for debate and a vote for the first time, where it was defeated by a 277–153 margin.
+Since then, a statehood bill has been introduced every year without reaching a vote.

-In 2016, the Mayor of the District, Muriel Bowser, called for a vote by residents on whether they approved of the proposal of admitting the District as a state.
+In 2016, the mayor of the District, Muriel Bowser, called for a vote by residents on whether they approved of the proposal of admitting the District as a state.
 In November of the same year, a referendum was held in which 85.69% of those that voted approved the motion to petition Congress for admission.
-Following this, the City Council passed a resolution changing the proposed name from "New Columbia" (which had been on the ballot), to "State of Washington, D.C.", with "D.C." standing for "Douglass Commonwealth", referring to Frederick Douglass, who lived in the District between 1877 and 1895.
-In 2017, separate bills were introduced by the District's non-voting Delegate, Eleanor Holmes Norton, and Tom Carper, a senator from Delaware, for statehood, which again failed to reach a vote.
+Following this, the D.C. council passed a resolution changing the proposed name from "New Columbia" (which had been on the ballot), to "State of Washington, D.C.", with "D.C." standing for "Douglass Commonwealth", referring to Frederick Douglass, who lived in the District between 1877 and 1895.
+In 2017, separate bills were introduced by the District's non-voting delegate, Eleanor Holmes Norton, and Tom Carper, a senator from Delaware, for statehood, which again failed to reach a vote.

-In 2019, following the 2018 election that saw the Democratic Party regain control of the House of Representatives, the Democratic leadership put its support behind the admission of the District as a state, with Nancy Pelosi, the Speaker of the House of Representatives, one of the 155 co-sponsors of the Bill introduced by Eleanor Holmes Norton in January 2019.
+In 2019, following the 2018 election that saw the Democratic Party regain control of the House of Representatives, the Democratic leadership put its support behind the admission of the District as a state, with Nancy Pelosi, the speaker of the House of Representatives, one of the 155 co-sponsors of the bill introduced by Eleanor Holmes Norton in January 2019.
 The House passed H.R.
 1, a nonbinding resolution of support for statehood, in March 2019.

 On June 26, 2020, D.C. statehood was approved by a chamber of Congress for the first time when the House voted by 232 to 180 to approve the Washington, D.C., Admission Act, thereby sending it to the Senate.
 Again sponsored in the Senate by Tom Carper, with the majority of the Democratic caucus as co-sponsors, the bill was the first time that the issue of D.C. statehood had reached the floor of the Senate.